shannonmoeller/gulp-hb/README.md

 }
 ```

-When including paritals using globs, partials may be handlebars file.
-The partial will be named according to the file path and name without the extension.
+When including paritals using globs, partials may be standalone handlebars files.
+Each partial will be named according to the file path and name without the extension.
 So a partial with a path of `component/link.hbs` will be named `component/link`.

 ```handlebars
 {{!-- link.hbs --}}